SRJPE/JPE-datasets/scripts/rst/deer-creek/deer_creek_rst_data_qc.md

 ### Variable: `weight`

-weight of the fish captured
+Weight of the fish captured.
+Units?
+Waiting on Matt.

 **Plotting weight**